sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 Raised by BOSS
 <br><br>
 After speaking with the ERP team, they are in fact well under way and aligned with the proposed Model.
-They are able to do same day software changes already, though rare.
+They are able to do same day software changes already, though it is rare.
-They do weekly or biweekly changes, have different teams responsible to assure segregation of duties and capabilities (E.g. platform teams vs development team).
+They do weekly or biweekly changes, have different teams responsible to assure segregation of duties and capabilities (e.g., platform team vs development team).
 They have worked, over the years, to obtain a level of autonomy and have demonstrated through their historical track records that this autonomy does not increases risk.
     </td>
   </tr>